x5e/gink/python/README.md

 directory.set("key2", "value2", bundler=bundler)
 directory.update({"key3": 3, "key4": 4}, bundler=bundler)

-# This seals the bundler and commits changes to database
+# This seals the bundler and bundles changes to database
 # at this point, no more changes may be added
-database.commit(bundler)
+database.bundle(bundler)
 ```

 #### Reset